Wednesday, October 15, 2025

-London-based electro-industrial outfit Pink Panther Project returns with ‘Open A Clinic In Japan‘ the new single from their second full-length album, Clinics And Models, out now via the Assur Anshar label and distributed worldwide by Rune SerpentEuropa/The Circle Music, this 10-track album demonstrates a significant advancement in the band’s production and creative depth.
+London-based electro-industrial outfit Pink Panther Project return with ‘The Black Bloc Song‘, their latest single from their second full-length album, Clinics And Models, out now via the Assur Anshar label and distributed worldwide by Rune SerpentEuropa/The Circle Music.

-Open A Clinic In Japan‘ is the album’s most experimental offering: a slow, hypnotic journey drenched in modern-oriental psychedelia.
-It creates a twilight zone of sound, simultaneously gentle and disorienting, showcasing the band’s willingness to explore diverse sonic landscapes
+Among the band’s previous singles, most recently was ‘Open A Clinic In Japan‘, the album’s most experimental offering: a slow, hypnotic journey drenched in modern-oriental psychedelia.
+It creates a twilight zone of sound, simultaneously gentle and disorienting, showcasing the band’s willingness to explore diverse sonic landscapes.

-It follows swiftly on from the single ‘Black Pink Panthers’ that revisits the band’s core identity with spectral electronics and a captivatingly sensual vocal performance, offering a compelling insight into the album’s overall sound.
+It followed swiftly on from the single ‘Black Pink Panthers’ that revisits the band’s core identity with spectral electronics and a captivatingly sensual vocal performance, offering a compelling insight into the album’s overall sound.

 The first single from the album was ‘Under The Ash’ that established an immediate, gripping tone for the album; a cold yet catchy electro-ballad that captivates with its icy chorus.
 This powerful opener precedes an album that is darker, sharper, and more assured than their debut, while maintaining the seductive, techno-oriented electro aesthetic Pink Panther Project is known for.
 The influence of Mike Oldfield is evoked through ethereal vocals and compelling electronic textures, creating a uniquely unsettling and engaging atmosphere.